If you want ideas for businesses, you can start with $10k or less – look no further!

 An HR consultant provides advice to small businesses on hiring new employees.
 You can also help current employees with grievances or conflicts at work, and provide sensitivity training.

-You can start a human resources agency for less than $10k by working out of your own home and using online advertising platforms like Facebook and LinkedIn.
+You can start an HR agency for less than $10k by working out of your own home and using online advertising platforms like Facebook and LinkedIn.

 Entry-level HR consultants earn between $30,000 – $50,000 per year.
-However, if you become known as a local expert in this field, you could easily make over six figures.
+However, you could easily make over six figures if you become known as a local expert in this field.

 49. Child Care Provider (Day Care Owner)